ycm-core/YouCompleteMe/README.md

   using console Vim (that is, not Gvim or MacVim) then it's likely that the Shift-TAB binding will not work because the console will not pass it to Vim.
   You can remap the keys; see the options section below.

+### Completion string ranking

+The subsequence filter removes any completions that do not match the input, but then the sorting system kicks in.
+It's actually very complicated and uses lots of factors, but suffice it to say that "word boundary" (WB) subsequence character matches are "worth" more than non-WB matches.
+In effect, this means given an input of "gua", the completion "getUserAccount" would be ranked higher in the list than the "Fooguxa" completion (both of which are subsequence matches).
+A word-boundary character are all capital characters, characters preceded by an underscore and the first letter character in the completion string.

 ### Semantic Completion Engine Usage